Where are koalas and their habitat?

 Koalas favour different food trees depending on environmental conditions, such as drought.

-Twenty-four feed tree species are recognised for Byron Shire, as part of the North Coast in the State Environmental Planning Policy (SEPP) Koala Habitat Protection 2021.
+In the Byron Shire, 24 tree species are recognised in the North Coast in the State Environmental Planning Policy (SEPP) Koala Habitat Protection 2021

-Male koalas produce a very low pitched bellow that is 20 times lower than would be expected from an animal of their size and is more typical of an elephant-sized animal.
-An extra pair of laryngeal vocal folds located where the oral and nasal cavities connect is the only example of a specialised sound-producing organ outside the voice box in any terrestrial mammal!
+Male koalas produce a very low pitched bellow.
+It is 20 times lower than would be expected from an animal of their size, and is more typical of an elephant-sized animal.